 Overstock’s 100-percent Cotton Luxury Jersey Sheet Set could be a good, inexpensive pick if you or the student in your life prefer jersey sheets.
 But we think non-stretch percale or sateen sheets are more appealing to most people.

 Overstock’s Solid Wrinkle Resistant 300 Thread Count Cotton Sheet Set also looks like a decent set with pretty strong user reviews.
-But it’s a little more expensive than our main pick.
+But it was only available in a couple of colors in the twin XL size.

-Overstock’s Pima Cotton Extra Deep Pocket 400 Thread Count Sheet Set is also more expensive than both of our picks.
-It does come in some nice colors though.
+Overstock’s Pima Cotton Extra Deep Pocket 400 Thread Count Sheet Set were out of stock in most of their twin XL colors.